MariaSzubski/mariaszubski-com/README.md

 **Portfolio hosted at https://mariaszubski.com**

 Hi, I’m Maria and I work remotely as a **Freelance Front-End Developer** based in Cincinnati, OH.
-I specialize in **Javascript**, **React**, **JAMStack**, and **Shopify**.
-I love to help small businesses launch projects with the best practices in accessibility, user experience, and maintainable code standards.
+I specialize in **Javascript**, **React**, **GraphQL**, and the **JAMStack**.
+I love to help small businesses and agencies develop websites with the best practices in accessibility, user experience, and modern code standards.

-I've been a full-time contractor since 2018 and have worked with **6 clients** on over **25 projects**.
+I've been a full-time web development contractor since 2018 and have worked with **7 clients** on over **27 projects**.
 I’ve launched websites solo and have been embedded in teams long-term.
 I pick up development languages and frameworks quickly and am comfortable hopping on whatever tech stack best suits the client's needs.

 Before freelancing, I spent 7 years as a **UX Designer** and **Developer** in the consumer retail, entertainment, sports, and B2B software industries.
 I volunteered with a tech non-profit for 3 years, organizing events and teaching classes for the local chapter.
 I've led in-person workshops on **GatsbyJS** and Intro to Web Development.

 ### Interested in working together?

-I'm always looking for new clients!
-Whether you have a specific project in mind or your agency needs a part-time developer to handle project overflow, I’m happy to hear from you.
+Reach out whether you have a project in mind or your agency needs a freelance developer to handle project overflow!
 Reach out at **hello@mariaszubski.com** or through **[LinkedIn](https://www.linkedin.com/in/mariaszubski/)** to get the ball rolling.

 ## Portfolio Info